Horizontal-org/Tella-website/docs/privacy-policy.md

 -   Bug reports and usage analytics
 -   Metadata collection either in whole or in part by disabling “Verification Mode” in your app settings.

+The FOSS version of Tella available on [F-droid](https://f-droid.org/en/packages/org.hzontal.tellaFOSS/) does not have any trackers for bug reports or usage analytics.

 ## 7. Accessing and Correcting Your Personal Information